maptor/maptor/docs/source/index.rst

 `Source Repository <https://github.com/maptor/maptor>`__ |
 `Issues & Ideas <https://github.com/maptor/maptor/issues>`__ |

-**MAPTOR** is a Python framework for solving optimal control problems using the Radau Pseudospectral Method.
+**MAPTOR** is a Python framework for trajectory optimization using optimal control.
+MAPTOR solves problems involving the motion of vehicles, robots, spacecraft, and other dynamic systems through space and time using the Legendre-Gauss-Radau pseudospectral method and phs-adaptive mesh refinement.

 .. grid:: 1 1 2 2
     :gutter: 2 3 4 4